ctrueden/ctrueden.github.io/_pages/deus/SessionMon15.md

 It is 5:45 GST, and ''The Grey Storm'' deposits the party outside the forest on Luna.
 Vittorio appears dressed in a cloak with a hood covering his head.
 Ariona asks him to please negotiate with possibly hostile entities before resorting to violence.
 Vittorio enters first, with Unity, Cain, and Adam following.
 Ariona draws Nikolai aside, and discusses the possibility with him that Vittorio may be a greater threat to the ritual than anyone else.
 They agree to be prepared to deal with him if necessary.

-Brice, Jasmine, and ((NPCGerald|Gerald)) approach.
+Brice, Jasmine, and [Gerald](NPCGerald) approach.
 Gerald has two swords strapped to his back.
 They escort the rest of the party to an area near the heart tree.

 Gerald draws a line in the dirt.
 "All right.
 If you're on that side of the line, you're chicken shit.
 If you're on ''that'' side of the line, you're in the battle for your life."
 He explains that a bubble will pop up around the heart tree, and that if it is breached, bad things happen.
 He wants the party to keep an eye on things outside, and attempt to stop any beings trying to breach the wall.
 There will also be a need for people protecting the ritual inside the bubble, against people who might be sneaking around trying to interfere with the ritual from within.